Faculty Guide to Accommodating Absences

 - Altering timelines for coursework and tests.

-- Allowing students to attend repeat lectures given at other course sections.
+- Allowing students to attend essential lectures or make up missed in-class activities given during other course sections.

-- Giving students permission, when possible, to enroll in cable, Internet or video sections of the course.
+- Giving students permission, when possible, to enroll in alternate sections of the course, such as an online section.

 - Giving students an incomplete grade to allow an opportunity to fulfill course requirements through independent study or by attending class lectures the following semester.